inceptjs/incept.js/docs/layouts.md

 ## React Layouts

-You can make as many layouts as is needed in your project.
+A project can use one or many layouts in Incept.
 The default layout looks similar to the following.

 ```js
 export default function Layout({ children }) {